Oahu Elopement Guide

 Waimanalo Beach

-Waimanalo beach is about half an hour from Honolulu, and its beautiful clear waters and white sand is everything you imagined when you first thought about eloping in Hawaii.
+Waimanalo Beach is about half an hour from Honolulu, and its beautiful clear waters and white sand are everything you imagined when you first thought about eloping in Hawaii.

 Yokohama Beach Park

 This is the perfect spot for a private elopement ceremony.
-Tourists, despite this Yokohama beach’s beauty, rarely travel to the west side of Oahu.
-The hour drive from Waikiki, the more popular beach, makes this destination a journey to get to.
+Tourists, despite Yokohama Beach’s beauty, rarely travel to the west side of Oahu.
+The hour-long drive from Waikiki, the more popular beach, makes this destination a journey to get to.
 We think, however, it’s worth the drive for privacy.

 Waikiki Beach